 Child Health Services: The center is required by the Department of Children and Families to have on file for each child a physical and an immunization record.
-You have ten (10) days after enrollment to bring in the original forms: Physical Examination - Form 3040 and Immunization - Form 680.
+You must submit current Physical Examination - Form 3040 and Immunization - Form 680 prior to your child's start date, and are required to update prior to expirations throughout the year.

-Child Health Emergencies: In the case of accidents and incidents, staff will contact parents/guardians and complete an incident report in which staff and parents/guardians sign.
+Child Health Emergencies: In the case of accidents and incidents, staff will contact parents/guardians and complete an incident report which staff and parents/guardians sign.
 It is very important that you make sure that your child's teacher is aware of changes in phone numbers or emergency contacts.
 Please keep this information up to date.
 A signature on the registration form giving the center permission to have your child transported to the hospital and be seen by a physician is required before entrance

-Child Accident Procedures: We take all precautions to insure the safety of your child while under our care.
-In the event that a child is hurt at our center, the following procedures will be followed:
+Child Accident Procedures: We take all precautions to ensure the safety of your child while under our care.
+In the event a child is hurt at our center, the following procedures will be followed: